Kafva/firefox/README.md

 Building Firefox requires a fairly powerful machine, if you do not have a powerful mac lying around, I recommend using [quickemu](https://github.com/quickemu-project/quickemu) to create the build machine.
-The default settings in `mozconfig_darwin` will compile for an arm64 target, this works fine when compiling on a x86_64 VM.
+This setup is configured to cross compile from x86_64 to arm64.
 You need at least 64 GB of disk.
 Setup from a fresh install:

 0. Install Xcode command line tools: `xcode-select --install`
 1. Install brew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`